Ryaneroni/3005-Final-Project-V2---Group169/README.md

 Install pyscopg2 using the pip command above (In the folder with the file, do pip install pyscopgy2).
 Tkinter SHOULD already be installed with modern python packages

-If any info differs in your postgres database you must change it in the Variables in the SQL script
+If any info differs in your postgres database you must change it in the variables in the top of the SQL script

 (Current Database Setup [Change to match your setup]): host = localhost, dbname (database name) = FinalProject, user = postgres, password = postgres

-Navigate to the folder where you placed my file, and run using Python. e.g (In folder with the file [in cmd]) -> python main.py
+Navigate to the folder where you placed my file, and run using Python. e.g (In folder with the file [in cmd]) -> python main.py.

+Click the user type you'd like to login as.
+Steven Wu is an already populated member, Alice Smith is an already populated Trainer, ADMIN gets you to the admin console, or create your own using member registration :D

 **A GUI will pop up.
 You can enter the first and last name of any trainer or member to login. to access admin type ADMIN. ***